Table of contents

 A buyer persona is a description or representation of your ideal customer based on market research and the data you’ve gleaned from your findings.
 It is a detailed summary of a fictional customer that represents a segment of your target market.

-Each persona is given a name, job, or other background details, personality traits and interests.
-They will represent a potential customer to help you understand your customers’ preferences, goals, pain points, and buying patterns.
+Each persona is given a name, job, or other background details, personality traits and interests, and will represent a potential customer that will help you understand your customers’ preferences, goals, pain points, and buying patterns.

 Using these personas, you can craft specific messaging through your marketing channels that will speak to them directly and help you build a trusted relationship between your brand and your customers.

 The first step is to go through all of your research and start identifying common characteristics and traits.
 You’ll have a good understanding of your audience at this point, so the exercise of creating these personas should just feel like putting a name to the face of your customers.

 - Any other defining characteristics that are relevant to the persona (hobbies, interests, etc.)